 The moment we arrived at the port we knew we weren’t attending just another event!
 EVERYONE we saw was dressed to the 9’s.
 Silk dresses, 5 inch stilettos and fascinators were the uniform for the afternoon.
 Think “British elegance” meets “NYC cool”!
 Some people did THE MOST!!
 Like, we’d look at them and think “no way you’re comfortable sitting in this heat wearing THAT”!
 I like to think I was somewhere in between boring and THE MOST.

 Trying to plan your outfit?
 Think: Breathable fabrics, bright colors and thick heels/wedges that you wouldn’t mind getting muddy.
 My shoes were gross by the end of the day!

 4. Arrive to the event on time.

-We made the mistake of arrive almost 2 hours late.
+We made the mistake of arriving almost 2 hours after the event began.
 Well, it wasn’t really a mistake– we flew into NYC that same morning and after driving to the city from the airport and checking into our hotel, we were behind.
 This led us to feeling like freshman in high school during the first week of school looking for a table during lunch period.
 Tables and chairs in the Rosè Garden are first come, first serve.
 By the time we arrived people were already settled in.
 Personal belongings were everywhere so it was hard to determine what was available and what wasn’t.
 We walked around for 15 minutes trying to find seats for all of us.
 But we ended up getting really lucky when we found a few seats at a table with a group from Harlem.
 They allowed us to crash with them and we quickly became friends!